aflashyrhetoric/aflashyrhetoric.github.io/content/about/_index.md

 - **music production (w/ Ableton Live)**, because it's a childhood dream to make a great song
 - **game design**, because I feel like it's the ultimate medium of expression

 Someday, I'd like to learn more about: TensorFlow & ML, D3, K8, and blob fishes.
 I have a heart for education - I think the current system is perhaps 1/50th of what it could be - and one day hope to make a change in the industry.
-To that end, I am currently

 #### Preferred Tools & Tech